Are you looking for information about offers, devices or your account?

 Assessing our human rights impact

-All our employees receive training on the Code of Conduct.
+All our employees receive training on the Vodacom code of conduct which encompasses many aspects of our human rights approach.
 This is supplemented with training on specific human rights impacts for relevant employees, contractors, and suppliers.

 Tracking and communicating performance

-We are committed to transparency and externally report on our performance, such as the number of law enforcement demands we receive in each of the countries where we operate, the number of issues and remedial actions related to forced labour identified in supplier audits, and how many grievances have been raised through our anonymous Speak Up mechanism and remedial action taken.
+We are committed to transparency and report externally on our performance, where legally permitted.
+Our disclosures include the number of law enforcement demands we receive in each of the countries in which we operate as well as the number and categories of human rights-related grievances received and investigated.

 Access to remedies